 £90 per session

 Animal Assisted Activities are defined as informal therapeutic interactions with an animal.
 In these sessions, the clients are able to interact with Frank through games and nurturing activities.
-Frank has been "Pet as Therapy" assessed and very much enjoys interacting with different people.
+Frank is an approved AAPT™ dog and very much enjoys interacting with different people.
 Although not considered a therapy, Animal Assisted Activities provide many therapeutic benefits to individuals.
 It has been found through these interactions levels of the stress-reducing hormone oxytocin increases.
 During AAA, interactions are spontaneous and there is no recording or evaluating of the session.

 £100 per Session